 RECOMMENDED PROCESS FOR MISSING PERSONS

 - From time to time, parents or other family members of a student, a recent graduate or a recent student may contact NTI to report that student or graduate is missing.
-These enquiries should be referred to the Student Services and Academic Support Manager, who will alert NTI President and NTI Academic Dean.
+These enquiries should be referred to the Student Services and Academic Support Manager, who will alert NTI President and NTI Dean of Studies.

 - The Student Services and Academic Support Manager should refer the relative to the Police.
 In circumstances where the family are reluctant to engage with law enforcement, other global charitable organisations may provide suitable alternatives.
 These organisations are outlined in Appendix A.